Categories of Causality Conclusions*

 Conclusion Natural infection with hepatitis viruses is known to cause hepatitis disease.
 Natural infection with measles, mumps, rubella and varicella viruses have also been associated

-Conclusion Varicella vaccine in routine use in the United States can very rarely cause viral meningitis.
-Measles-containing vaccines can very rarely cause measles inclusion body encephalitis (MIBE).
-Mumps vaccines
+Conclusion Varicella vaccine in routine use in the United States28F* can very rarely cause viral meningitis.
+Measles-containing vaccines can very rarely cause measles inclusion body

 Conclusion Myocardial infarction (MI) has been associated with natural influenza infection, and stroke has been associated with natural varicella infection, albeit both very rarely.
 Thus,

-Conclusion Myocarditis can be induced by either viral or bacterial infection, notably developing in up to two thirds of persons infected with diphtheria.
-Thus, diphtheria
+Conclusion Myocarditis can be induced by either viral or bacterial infection, most notably developing in up to two thirds of persons infected with diphtheria.
+Thus,

 Conclusion The AS03-adjuvanted 2009 pandemic H1N1 influenza vaccine (trade name: PandemrixTM) was associated with an increased risk of narcolepsy in several northern European countries.
 In